 The United States has a long, proud tradition of giving families fleeing war and persecution a chance to rebuild their lives in safety.
-Now this tradition is threatened by President Donald Trump's unprecedented ban on refugees.

 1. Donate online

 The IRC works in over 20 offices in the U.S. and more than 40 countries worldwide to help refugee families survive and rebuild their lives.